 - the distribution made to you, including which portion is taxable and which portion isn't - the Māori authority credit.

 Transfer these amounts, not including any non-taxable distribution, to the relevant boxes at Question 15.

-For more information read our Māori authorities (IR 487) guide.
+For more information read our guide Māori authorities (IR487).

 Question 16 Estate or trust income